Shape-and-Shift/shopware-test-task/README.md

 ![](https://res.cloudinary.com/dtgdh7noz/image/upload/v1607774042/Bildschirmfoto_2020-12-12_um_13.53.02_vfdvw9.png)
 *Overview page dummy*

-There's no CMS element needed, just the entity with its admin module.
+**There's no CMS element needed, just the entity with its admin module.**

-The admin module should contain the overview page, detail & create page.
 Again: Always have a look at the Core, how Shopware is doing it.
 If you're stuck or think you're going the wrong way: Ask 🗣️

 #### Handling errors and required fields